MaloLM/optimization-algorithms-guide/README.md

 Users are advised that employing the code directly in such manners may result in unforeseen issues or incidents.
 The creators, contributors, or distributors of this code expressly disclaim any liability for any adverse outcomes resulting from the direct reuse or misapplication of the code.
 It is the responsibility of the user to evaluate and bear all risks associated with the use and adaptation of this code.

+As an alternative to demonstrations codes, practical, open-source tools that have proven effective are suggested for each algorithm and in multiple languages.

 ## Contact Information

 <div>